Malethrion/Predicting-Housing-Prices/README.md

-# Housing Price Predictor - A Predictive Model for Estimating Real Estate Prices
+# Predicting Housing Prices - A Predictive Model for Estimating Real Estate Prices

-[Housing Price Predictor](https://predicting-housing-prices.onrender.com/) is a machine-learning (ML) project that uses a publicly available dataset to predict the prices of houses based on various features.
+[Predicting Housing Prices](https://predicting-housing-prices.onrender.com/) is a machine-learning (ML) project that uses a publicly available dataset to predict the prices of houses based on various features.
 The goal is to build a predictive model that can help real estate businesses estimate the value of properties more accurately.
 The project leverages regression analysis and advanced machine learning techniques for this task.

 ## Table of Contents